spoonapps/docs/reference/command_line/run.md

       --with-root=VALUE      Set the containers root directory
 ```

 Spoon `run` can be used to specify multiple images by separating each image with a comma.
 If the same file, registry entry, or environment variable exists in multiple images, then the one from whichever image was specified last will win the conflict and be used in the virtual environment.
 Virtual machine settings are taken from the last specified image.
-To use image temporarily, without committing it to the final image (eg. a tool necessary only for installation), use `--using` switch.

 Due to this "layering" approach, it is a good practice to specify images with newer versions of applications or libraries after images with older versions.

 ```
-# Create a container using the apache/apache image
+# Create a container with the apache/apache image
 > spoon run apache/apache

 # Create a container with apache and mysql